AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: Experimental Setup

 \subsubsection{Sandbox Environment Creation}

-To create a sandbox environment, we clone a Git repository, then we checkout to the earliest vulnerability-introducing commit $c_{n-m}$ labeled by Iannone et al~\cite{Iannone2022TheStudy}.
-To obtain the pre-commit code change ($c_{n-m-1}$), we revert the commit into the \emph{uncommitted and unstaged} changes using the command \texttt{`git reset HEAD\textasciitilde1'}.
+To create a sandbox environment, we clone a Git repository, then we checkout the earliest commit that introduced vulnerable lines $c_{n-m}$ labeled by Iannone et al~\cite{Iannone2022TheStudy}.
+To obtain the base commit ($c_{n-m-1}$) and code changes, we revert the commit $c_{n-m}$ into the \emph{uncommitted and unstaged} changes using the command \texttt{`git reset HEAD\textasciitilde1'}.
 Then, we execute \texttt{`git add .'} to convert all the unstaged changes (i.e., changed lines and files) into a Git staging area.
 We ensure that all the changes in such a commit are properly staged by executing \texttt{`git diff'}.